Bitcoin Uses Less Energy Than Banking | Bitcoin Myths #1 | AllRoadsBitcoin

 What is proof of work and why does it use so much energy?

 Proof of work is Bitcoin’s consensus mechanism.
 Miners compete to solve computational puzzles; the winner adds the next block to the blockchain and earns newly issued bitcoin.
 The energy cost makes it expensive to attack the network or rewrite transaction history.
-No central authority verifies transactions: the energy expenditure itself is the verification.
+No central authority verifies transactions.
+The energy expenditure itself is the verification.
 That is what keeps Bitcoin’s monetary policy fixed and its ledger tamper-resistant.

 Can Bitcoin mining actually reduce carbon emissions?